|October 18, 2014 - FULL|

 Climbing at sunrise on Orizaba The final pitches to the summit of Orizaba

 Day 9: After breakfast we depart Tlachichuca and return to Mexico City.
 It's about a three hour drive, and we arrive at the airport around 12:00 p.m.
-Just to be on the safe side, we recommend booking your return flight for 3:00 p.m. or later.
+Your outbound flight should be booked for 3:00 p.m. or later.
 Our vehicle will continue back to the hotel to drop off anyone who is extending their trip.
 (B)

 Descending Orizaba and heading home